-The Starrett Family still visit their forever home.
+The spirits of the Starrett Family still visit their forever home.

 Their son’s former nanny is the “Most Interactive spirit.”

-The Ann Starrett Mansion, “THE GRANDEST BON BON OF THEM ALL”, is described as being “A beautiful Victorian-style home with incredible Queen Anne architectural detailing.”
-It was built in 1889 on a 8,000 sq ft. lot, inspired by a love between a couple, George and Ann Starrett.
+The Ann Starrett Mansion, “THE GRANDEST BON BON OF THEM ALL”, is described as “A beautiful Victorian-style home with incredible Queen Anne architectural detailing.”
+It was built in 1889 on an 8,000 sq ft. lot, inspired by a love between a couple, George and Ann Starrett.

-This 1899 Queen Anne beauty was a true labor of love of a man who adored his wife.
-George added the most wonderful artistic additions that are unique as they are beautiful.
-This mansion was one of the first built on the west coast with forced air heating.
+This 1899 Queen Anne beauty was a true labor of love for a man who adored his wife.
+George added the most wonderful artistic additions to his house that are unique as they are beautiful.
+It was one of the first built on the west coast to have forced air heating.
 The woodwork decor throughout the house is amazing.
-The free-standing staircase that coils up in the entrance hall, just inside the lobby is a real work of art, and wasn’t built like the normal staircase of the era.
-It’s structural design still stumps architects today, wondering how it was built to be so sturdy.
-The crown jewel of the mansion, however, is the fabulous solar solarium; located in its eight-sided dome tower, dedicated to Ann, in a special way, described below in the “HISTORY” section.
+The free-standing staircase that coils up in the entrance hall, just inside the lobby, is a real work of art, and wasn’t built like the normal staircase of the era.
+Its structural design still stumps architects today, and they continue to wonder how it was built to be so sturdy.
+The crown jewel of the mansion, however, is the fabulous solarium, located in its eight-sided dome tower, dedicated to Ann, in a special way, described below in the “HISTORY” section.

-This 5,796 sq ft mansion currently has 8 bedrooms, fireplaces, 7.75 bathrooms, 2 stories, with a finished and developed basement, with the most wonderful artistic additions that are unique as they are beautiful.
-Bob and Edil Sokol did a lot of improvements and restoration projects.
-They put in bathrooms, and fireplaces from the time period, and added bedrooms in the basement, among other many renovations.
-They also carefully restored patterns of the original wallpaper, art frieze and other projects throughout this mansion.
+By the numbers, this 5,796 sq ft mansion currently has eight bedrooms, fireplaces, 7.75 bathrooms, two stories, a finished and developed basement, and wonderful artistic additions that are as unique as they are beautiful.
+Current owners Bob and Edil Sokol made a lot of improvements and added several restoration projects.
+They put in bathrooms and fireplaces from the time period, and added bedrooms in the basement, among many other renovations.
+They also carefully restored patterns of the original wallpaper, art frieze and other projects throughout the mansion.

-Tom and I were allowed to tour the first floor, and were quite impressed with all the antiques and finery of the original and restored artistic touches; the handy-work of local artisans, such as the restored stencils on the walls, and the entrance hall.
-The owners’ antiques, when added to the wonderful Queen Anne/Victorian ambiance and design, help visitors step back into time, as if the Starrett family just stepped out for a walk.
+Tom and I were allowed to tour the first floor, and were quite impressed with all the antiques and finery of the original and restored artistic furnishings; the handiwork of local artisans, such as the restored stencils on the walls, and the entrance hall.
+The owners’ antiques, when added to the wonderful Queen Anne/Victorian ambiance and design, help visitors travel back in time, as if the Starrett family had just stepped out for a walk.

-In 1893, a very successful contractor, George Starrett found the love of his life, Ann, fell deeply in love with her, and was inspired to build a glorious Queen Ann Mansion for his own beloved queen Ann, in 1899!
-No expense was spared, as he built this mansion as a monument, expressing his love for her, that is made evident in a very special way.
+In 1893 George Starrett, a very successful contractor, found the love of his life, Ann, fell deeply in love with her, and was inspired to build the Queen Ann Mansion.
+No expense was spared, as the mansion was a monument, made as his way to express his love for her.

-George Chapman also installed Ruby-colored glass in each of the tower’s small dormer windows.
-When the sunlight shines through the ruby red glass, on the first day of each of the four seasons, a ruby red light shines directly on George Starrett’s image of his angelic beloved, Ann, that so beautifully represents each season, “recalling George’s passion for Ann, the woman he loved.”
+Chapman also installed Ruby-colored glass in each of the tower’s small dormer windows.
+When the sunlight shines through the ruby red glass, on the first day of each of the four seasons, a ruby red light shines directly on George Starrett’s image of his Ann.

-George Starrett spent 6,000 dollars in building this much adored mansion; quite a chunk of change in 1899!
-George and Ann Starrett fully enjoyed their beautiful new mansion, and lived there all their lives.
+George Starrett spent 6,000 dollars in building the mansion, quite a chunk of change in 1899!
+He and Ann fully enjoyed their beautiful new abode, and lived there all their lives.
 Their one son, Edward Morris Starrett (1894-1981), and his no-nonsense nanny also lived there.
-Throughout the years, descendants lived at this family home, until it was decided to put the mansion on the real estate market.
+Throughout the years, descendants lived here as well, until it was decided to put the mansion on the real estate market.

-A motivated couple, Bob and Edil Sokol bought this grand old Queen Anne home, and with a boatload of investment money turned the mansion into an upscale, 1889 Victorian boutique bed and breakfast hotel, “The Ann Starrett Mansion,” adding bathrooms and fireplaces that came from homes of the same era.
-With the help of area Starrett family member, they even restored the original type of wall paper.
+A motivated couple, Bob and Edil Sokol, bought the mansion and turned it into an upscale, 1889 Victorian boutique bed and breakfast hotel, adding bathrooms and fireplaces from other homes of the same era.
+With the help of a local Starrett family member, they even restored the original wall paper.

-Moving onto the Carriage House, they added bedrooms there for their guests as well.
+Moving onto the Carriage House, the Sokols added bedrooms for their guests as well.
 They also bought the home across the street and expanded their establishment, adding hot tubs to the rooms offered there.

-Today, as of 2013, this magnificent home is still for sale, waiting for just the right owner to buy this property.
+As of 2013, this magnificent home is still for sale, waiting for just the right owner.
 It is being sold as a family residential home, not a commercial property, probably without the antiques as they are the personal property of the Sokol family.
-What a family home this glorious 4 story mansion would be.
-Perhaps it could also be reopened as a commercial property of some sort, depending on the imagination and determination of the future new owners.
-Historic mansions have been transformed into art galleries, a rental space for events, restaurants, hotels and bed and breakfast establishments, while allowing the owners to live upstairs, depending on local zoning laws.
+What a family home this glorious four story mansion would be.
+Perhaps it could also be reopened as a commercial property of some sort, depending on the imagination and determination of the future owners.
+Historic mansions have been transformed into art galleries, rental spaces for events, restaurants, hotels and bed and breakfast establishments, all while allowing the owners to live upstairs, depending on local zoning laws.

 HISTORY OF MANIFESTATIONS

-The entities of George and Ann Starrett and /or perhaps their descendants or others who lived here love to visit their former mansion, reliving all their great memories in their home.
+The entities of George and Ann Starrett and /or perhaps their descendants or others who lived here love to visit their former mansion, reliving all their great memories there.

-People who really loved their job, and received a lot of fulfillment from their duties, often don’t want to let the fact that they are dead and in spirit form stop them from continuing on, by helping the living, or reliving their work responsibilities; becoming an unseen staff member to the living owners, willing to volunteer their services – or opinions – to the living!
+People who have really loved their old jobs, and received a lot of fulfillment from their duties in life, often don’t want to let the fact that they are dead and in spirit form stop them from continuing on, helping the living, or reliving their work responsibilities.
+They become unseen staff members to the living owners, willing to volunteer their services – or opinions – to the living!

-Female entity of the Starrett’s Nanny – Is still on the payroll it seems!
-While alive, she took pride in helping to raise young Edward, making things as positive as possible, perhaps not afraid to confront negative thinking, snarky comments, bringing her values into her work.
-She probably was a staunch defender of Mr. and Mrs. Starrett, and was a loyal, appreciated servant.
+The entity of the Starrett’s Nanny – Is still on the payroll it seems!
+While alive, she took pride in helping to raise young Edward, making things as positive as possible, was perhaps not afraid to confront negative thinking, snarky comments, and had a willingness to bring her values into her work.
+She was probably a staunch defender of Mr. and Mrs. Starrett, and a loyal, appreciated servant.

-Thought perhaps to be Ann Starrett herself or another female descendant, as the Starrett family lived here for many years and several generations.
+Thought perhaps to be Ann Starrett herself, or another female descendant, as the Starrett family lived here for many years and through several generations.

 This female entity is described as having red hair, and being a very peaceful, welcoming spirit who likes to just enjoy the mansion, perhaps acting like a hostess to the living, wanting all to be warm and cozy, and welcomed.

-The living have felt a welcoming, warm aura and feeling when entering the mansion, and throughout the structure.
+The living have felt a welcoming, warm aura and feeling when entering the mansion, and throughout its many rooms.

 Her female form has been seen by guests and staff.
 Probably, she quietly floats around the home, as well as perhaps stopping to admire the solar calendar, a testimony to love.

 It is commonly thought that in eternity, George and Ann are together most of the time.
-If she is visiting, he may come with her.
+If she is visiting the mansion, he may come with her.
 Or it could be someone else who loved the mansion too.

 Not much is reported about him, just that a male presence is sensed, and that he enjoys visiting his home with his beloved.
 He seems to be at peace, and a very mellow person in spirit form.

-One of the Ann Starrett Mansion’s two Innkeepers was outside of the mansion, walking toward the locked up, an empty mansion, or so she thought.
+In once incident, one of the Ann Starrett Mansion’s two Innkeepers was outside of the mansion, walking toward it, assuming it was locked and empty.

-Interestingly, the Innkeeper saw only 1/2 of a person, though the windows on the stairs would’ve shown any real person head to toe, as the windows are full length windows.
+Interestingly, the Innkeeper saw only half of a person, though the windows on the stairs would’ve shown any real person head to toe, as the windows are full length.

-Of course, when the concerned Innkeeper rushed inside, no one living was seen there; though an unseen presence may well of been.
+Of course, when the concerned Innkeeper rushed inside, no one living was seen there, though an unseen presence may well have been.

 Deemed to be the “Most interactive spirit.”
 She is the only spirit that interacts with the staff and guests, especially in her old bedroom on the second floor.
 Described as an older, austere, dignified, but well-mannered woman with some gray hair.

-In her old bedroom, a built-in armoire with a gilded mirror, has shown a partial reflection of this Nanny, to both staff and guests who stay there.
-Staff working late-nights have seen a shadow of a female form in a Victorian attire glide up the stairs to the second floor.
+In her old bedroom, a built-in armoire with a gilded mirror, has shown a partial reflection of this Nanny, to both staff and guests.
+Staff working late-nights have seen the shadow of a female form in Victorian attire glide up the stairs to the second floor.

 The Nanny still loves her job, continuing on in her old duties:

-She turns lights off when the living leave the lights on after leaving the room.
+She turns lights off when the living leave them on after exiting the room.